The Practice and Science of Medicine

 For more information, see the Curriculum web site: www.healthsystem.virginia.edu/internet/med-curriculum/nextgeneration/advancingcurriculum.cfm

 Medical Student Research Programs

 Medical students are encouraged to participate in the research programs of the School of Medicine.
 There is an active summer research program following the first year of medical school, and further research activities are available thereafter during elective periods.

 Medical students may also elect to extend their medical education to include a year of basic science or clinical research without paying additional tuition.
-A research proposal outlining the hypothesis for the project, methods, and a time schedule must be approved by a research supervisory committee.
-The student will present the initial proposal and a final report in the format of a scientific paper.
-Recognition for the research will appear on the student’s transcript.
+Students can earn “distinction” in research by submitting a research proposal outlining the hypothesis for the project, methods, and a time schedule; having it approved by a research supervisory committee; and presenting the results in the format of a scientific paper.

 Time Limit for Completion of the M.D.
 Degree